tripism/temple/README.md

 Convention based template abstraction for Golang.

   * Each directory is a template made up of many partials
-  * Ancestor partials are inherited and available to children
+  * Ancestors are inherited and available to children
+  * Partials are available to every template
   * Auto-reload: Recompiles templates whenever a dependent file changes
   * Name a file `base.temple` to create master templates
   * Use your own file extensions (as long as `.temple` appears)